drzhnn/okwt/README.md

 # okwt

-This tool allows you to convert any file into a `.wav` wavetable, and perform useful operations on its frames.
+This tool allows you to convert any file into a wavetable, and perform useful operations on its frames.

 ## Table of Contents